krobelus/rate-experiments/README.md

 DPLL-style SAT solvers search through the space all possible assignments.
 They make assumptions, adding literals to the trail that might be part of a satisfying assignment.
 The search space is greatly reduced by formula simplification, such as unit propagation which will be introduced in the next subsection.
 Such simplifications prune assignments that are definitely unsatisfiable, by adding literals to the trail.
 These literals are said to be forced, because they, unlike assumptions, are necessarily satisfied in any model that extends the current trail.
 If simplifications are done on a trail without any assumptions, the assignment is the set of top-level forced literals, the set of literals that are part of any model.
 These are essential for a checker as we will see later.
+Once the set of top-level forced literals contains a conflict, the solver has determined unsatisfiability of the current formula and also the original formula given as input to the solver.

-Most modern SAT solvers implement Conflict Driven Clause Learning (CDCL) where they learn clauses based on conflicts stemming from assumptions that render the formula unsatisfiable.
+Most modern SAT solvers implement Conflict Driven Clause Learning (CDCL).
-These clauses are added to the formula until a top-level conflict (without any assumptions) is derived eventually if the formula is unsatisfiable.
-Clauses that are not used to derive conflicts are deleted regularly to avoid a slowdown in unit propagation.
+A conflict in the trail means that the current set of assumptions can not be part of any model.
+Therefore a subset of the assumptions is reverted and a *conflict clause* is added to the formula to prevent the solver from revisiting those ill-advised assumptions, effectively pruning the search space.
+As the number of clauses increases, so does the memory usage and the time spent on formula simplification.
+Because of this, learned clauses that are not considered useful enough, are regularly deleted from the formula.

 Unit Propagation
 ----------------